-The Partnership Work Group will work to address the findings and to continually improve communication to HCA members of our tools, resources, and work.
-The Work Group is exploring ways to increase information and resources sharing.
+The Partnership Work Group will work to address the findings from the Survey and to continue to improve communication to HCA members of our tools, resources and work.
+The Work Group is exploring ways to offer training on relevant topics.
 Stay tuned to further updates.

 If you or your organization would like to be involved with the Partnership Work Group, please reach out to Meghan Freeman at email@example.com.

 "Keep up the great work.
 You are an asset to our city."